mpatacchiola/blog/_posts/2016-12-1-playing-the-google-chrome-dinosaur-game-with-your-hand.markdown

 ![tiger multi backprojection]({{site.baseurl}}/images/tiger_multi_backprojected.jpg){:class="img-responsive"}

 As you can see we got better results.
 Having multiple templates allows the model to have a more complete representation of the object.
-This approach can have some issue, **having more templates means having more noise**.
+This approach can have some issues, **having more templates means having more noise**.
 In fact the amount of background noise captured in the second image is higher than the first one.
-An intelligent use of **morphing operations** can attenuate the problem, in this sense the choice of the kernel size is crucial for having good results.
+An intelligent use of **morphing operations** can attenuate the problem, in this sense the choice of the kernel size is crucial.
 The full version of the code (and the five templates) is available on the [deepgaze repository](https://github.com/mpatacchiola/deepgaze).

 Google Chrome's dinosaur game
 ----------------------------------